kastenhq/k10-openshift-lab/lab1_pacman/index.md

     kubectl create namespace pacman
     ```

-2. Add the repository that will be used to install the `mongodb` Helm Chart:
+2. Add the repository to install Pacman:

     ```
     helm repo add pacman https://shuguet.github.io/pacman/
     helm repo update
     ```

-3. Open a new terminal on the bastion host and start a `--watch` command to monitor Pod changes in the `pacman` namespace:
+3. Run the following to install the `pacman/pacman` Helm Chart:

     ```bash
-    kubectl get pods -n pacman -o wide --watch
+    helm install pacman pacman/pacman -n pacman \
+    --set route.create=true \
+    --set mongodb.containerSecurityContext.enabled=false \
+    --set mongodb.podSecurityContext.enabled=false
     ```

-    *You should not expect the command to return anything immediately as there are currently no Pods in `pacman`*.

-4. Switch to the original terminal and run the following to install the `pacman/pacman` Helm Chart with a highly available architecture:

-    ```bash
-    helm install pacman pacman/pacman -n pacman --set route.create=true
-    ```

     *It will take a few moments for the command to return, this is normal!*

-5. Return to the second terminal and verify the Chart has successfully provisioned 3 Pods, `pacman-*` and `pacman-mongodb-*`
+5. Return to the OpenShift Console in your browser and verify the Chart has successfully provisioned 3 Pods, `pacman-*` and `pacman-mongodb-*`

     ![pacman pods](./assets/images/pacman_pods.png)

+    {: .note }
+    Ensure you have the pacman project selected in the Project drop-down

 📖 Part 2.
 Let's Play some Pacman
 ======================================

 1. Now that our pacman application has been deployed, let's play some pacman.
 First we need to access the Pacman front end.
-To find the URL, within the bastion host, open a browser and navigate within the OpenShift console to Networking > Routes
+To find the URL, within the OpenShift console and navigate within the OpenShift console to Networking > Routes

 2. Ensure you have the pacman project selected.
 You should see an entry named pacman-route